+ Does it hurt?

 + Something came up and I must cancel/reschedule!

 Though we don’t take deposits, please still call and let us know if you’re running late or must change or cancel your appointment.
 We are often booked completely solid and having this heads up allows us to still see everyone promptly.
 If you are more than 15 minutes late for your appointment, you will be treated as a walk in and may have to wait.
+If you booked online, you also have the ability to cancel or reschedule your appointment directly from your email.

 + How much will it cost?